-PART 300.
-COMANCHE NATION GAMING COMMISSION
+PART 300 COMANCHE NATION OFFICE OF THE GAMING COMMISSIONER

-Section 301.
-Gaming Commission Established
+Section 301 Office of the Gaming Commissioner Established

-- (A) There is hereby established an agency of the Nation which shall be known as the "Comanche Nation Gaming Commission" (hereinafter "Commission") whose duty is to regulate the Nation's Gaming operations. - (B) The Nation recognizes the importance of an independent Commission in maintaining well-regulated Gaming.
-The Commission shall act independently and autonomously from the CBC in the enforcement of regulatory matters within its purview.
-No prior or subsequent review by the CBC of any actions of the Commission shall be required or permitted except as otherwise explicitly provided in this Ordinance.
+- (A) There is hereby established an office of the Nation which shall be known as the "Comanche Nation Gaming Commissioner" (hereinafter "Commissioner") whose duty is to regulate the Nation's Gaming operations.
+The Commissioner is hereby designated the Tribal Compliance Agency under the Nation's Compact with the State. - (B) The Nation recognizes the importance of an independent Commissioner in maintaining well regulated Gaming.
+The Commissioner shall act independently and autonomously from the CBC in the enforcement of regulatory matters within its purview.
+No prior or subsequent review by the CBC of any actions of the Commissioner shall be required or permitted except as otherwise explicitly provided in this Ordinance. - (C) The Commissioner shall serve in such capacity until his or her respective successor is duly appointed and qualified unless removed in accordance with this Ordinance prior to the expiration of a term.
+Upon removal of any Commissioner, the CBC shall appoint an interim Commissioner to discharge the duties of the Commissioner pending approval of a successor Commissioner.

-Section 302.
-Role of Commission and Commissioners
+Section 302 Role of the Commissioner

-- (A) The purpose of the Commission is regulatory, not managerial, and therefore, the Commission shall not interfere with the management of the Nation's Gaming operations except for citing violations of applicable Gaming laws and regulations to ensure compliance therewith. - (B) The Commission and CNE will work together to resolve regulatory issues. - (C) Commissioners' duties and responsibilities are limited and specific to ensure the fair and impartial review and adjudication of all matters related to licensing and enforcement of compliance with Gaming laws and regulations.
-Commissioners shall not participate in, direct, or attempt to influence the outcome, course, or direction of a Commission investigation into any aspect of compliance, revenue control, background investigation, internal audit, or any other Commission activity.
-Commissioners must remain independent of all day-to-day activities in order to fairly and impartially judge all matters. - (D) Nothing in this Ordinance shall prevent the Comanche Nation Police Department from investigating criminal activity within its jurisdiction.
+- (A) The purpose of the Office of the Gaming Commissioner is regulatory, not managerial, and therefore, the Commissioner shall not interfere with the management of the Nation's Gaming operations except for citing violations of applicable Gaming laws and regulations to ensure compliance therewith. - (B) The Commissioner and CNE will work together to resolve regulatory issues - (C) Commissioner's duties and responsibilities are limited and specific to ensure the fair and impartial consideration of all matters related to licensing and enforcement of compliance with Gaming laws and regulations. - (D) Nothing in this Ordinance shall prevent the Comanche Nation Police Department from investigating criminal activity within its jurisdiction.